You'll Never Guess The Old-School Item Kate Middleton Uses To Wash Her Face

 After all, our parents so often used a warm cloth to wash our faces growing up, dragging it across our skin any time they needed to wipe off any grease and dirt collected throughout the day.
 Of course, as we got older (and wiser), we learned that these kinds of rags can be covered in bacteria, abrasive on skin, and possibly make skin problems worse.
 Yikes.
-But before you throw yours out, Arabella Preston, makeup artist and Kate Middleton’s go-to beauty guru, told The Cut that washcloths - or flannels as they are called in the UK - are totally necessary.
+But before you throw yours out, Arabella Preston, makeup artist and Kate Middleton’s go-to beauty guru, told The Cut that flannels are totally necessary.
 Wait… what?

 Advertisement